JS Middenway – teacher, headmaster, photographer

 Becoming headmaster of Wagga Wagga Superior Public School in 1892 must have been a vote of confidence in JS Middenway’s abilities.
 Superior Public Schools provided both primary and post-primary education from 1881 until 1931 for both boys and girls, taught in separate and discreet groups.

 When we look at the image of young men there is a mix of ages and of town and country in their hats and ties (no such thing as school uniforms), and the outward swagger of teenage boys that doesn’t change through the ages.

-Lake Albert Public School and teacher’s residence, circa 1892.
-John and Sarah appear to be standing in front with perhaps Ada and Gerritt.
+Lake Albert Public School and teacher’s residence, circa 1893.
+John is visiting with Ada and Gerritt.
 The other two adults in the image could be teaching staff of Lake Albert.
 Stereograph – Public School Lake Albert Wagga (2000-904)

 The teacher was provided with a house, often with four rooms, attached to the school, as we can see in the image of the Lake Albert schoolhouse.
-Heavy stereoscopic cameras on tripods could be set up with timer, or a shot could be activated through cord, which is perhaps how John could appear in his own photograph.
+Heavy stereoscopic cameras were set up on tripods.
+Perhaps John’s wife Sarah accompanied John on the visit to Lake Albert and took the photograph.

 The role of teacher’s wife was a position in itself, and a male teacher’s career was significantly impacted by the wife he chose.
 For JS Middenway’s career to flourish as it did, Sarah probably would have contributed to his reputation in the community, as well meeting the requirement to teach sewing for four unpaid hours each week to the girls in his school.